 What’s interesting is the vague Global server they have on their server list.
 What does that mean?!

 Where exactly is the Global server located?
 Who knows?
 Either way, this is a very disappointing show from SuperVPN.
-Offering just 7 servers is beyond lacking – it’s embarrassing.
+Offering just 7 servers in 7 countries is beyond lacking – it’s embarrassing.

 We’re not against the freemium model–Windscribe does it really well and we’ve put them on our front page!